What we know about the Hamas attack on Israel

 The ruling Hamas militant group in the Gaza Strip carried out an unprecedented, multi-front attack on Israel at daybreak Saturday, firing thousands of rockets as dozens of Hamas fighters infiltrated the heavily fortified border in several locations by air, land and sea and catching the country off-guard on a major holiday, on Simchat Torah, a normally joyous day when Jews complete the annual cycle of reading the Torah scroll.

-The death toll rose to at least 250 in the militant group's incursion in southern Israel, according to Magen David Adom, Israel's national emergency service, making it the deadliest attack in Israel in decades.
-MGA reported at least 1,500 more people had been wounded in the attack Saturday that took Israel by surprise.
+As of Sunday, at least 600 Israelis had been killed and 1,800 wounded, making it the deadliest day in Israel in decades.

-In the Gaza Strip, at least 232 people have been killed, and 1,697 wounded, in Israeli counterattacks, the Palestinian Health Ministry reported Saturday.
+More than 300 Palestinians have been killed in retaliatory Israeli airstrikes on Gaza, Palestinian health officials said Sunday.

-Meanwhile, the Hamas militant group says it is holding "dozens" of Israeli civilians and soldiers captive in the Gaza Strip.
+The Hamas militant group said it is holding "dozens" of Israeli civilians and soldiers captive in the Gaza Strip.
 Their capture marks a major escalation in the fighting.

 In an assault of startling breadth, Hamas gunmen rolled into as many as 22 locations outside the Gaza Strip, including towns and other communities as far as 15 miles from the Gaza border.
 In some places they gunned down civilians and soldiers as Israel's military scrambled to muster a response.